Overclocking can run your CPU at its highest speed, and you can enjoy two times more performance from the same CPU.

 BIOS (Basic Input/Output System) is a type of firmware that stores information about the hardware components of a computer.
 You can check the BIOS settings of your computer to see if your CPU is overclockable.
 It will require you to enter the BIOS setup by pressing a specific key on your keyboard during the boot process.

 Once in the BIOS, go to the “Advanced settings” and then to the CPU hertz part.
-Try to manually add digits beyond the available maximum hertz.
+Try to add digits beyond the available maximum hertz manually.
 If you can write the hertz, congratulations, your CPU supports overclocking.

 4. Through Manufacturer’s Website

-Last but not least, the most reliable way to check whether your CPU is overclockable is to visit the manufacturer’s website.
-Here you can find detailed information about the specs of your CPU and whether it is overclockable or not.
+Lastly, visiting the manufacturer’s website is the most reliable way to check whether your CPU is overclockable.
+Here, you can find detailed information about the specs of your CPU and whether it is overclockable or not.
 But first, you have to check the details of your CPU.

 Task Manager is a reliable place to know CPU details.
 Press “Ctrl+Alt+Del” to open the task menu and select “Task Manager” from the list.
 Once in the Task Manager, go to the “Performances” tab and click “CPU” to expand CPU details.
 In the upper right corner, you can see which CPU you have.